colomoto/bioLQM/README.md

 * run "mvn package" to build a big jar (it will contain mddlib as well)

-We plan to rely on [JSBML](http://sbml.org/Software/JSBML) for SBML-qual import/export.
-While JSBML itself is available from [cytocape's maven repository](http://code.cytoscape.org/nexus/content/repositories/public/cytoscape-temp/jsbml/), this does not include the qual and layout extensions which do not have any maven build script yet.
+We rely on [JSBML](http://sbml.org/Software/JSBML) for SBML-qual export (import will follow).
+While JSBML itself is available from
+[cytocape's maven repository](http://code.cytoscape.org/nexus/content/repositories/public/cytoscape-temp/jsbml/),
+this does not include the qual and layout extensions which do not have any maven build script yet.
+For now, one has to build a JSBML jar and put it in maven manually.

 This is integrated into GINsim and an adaptation as cytoscape plugin is ongoing.